Why study in the UK?

 With big cities, rural towns and villages, modern and historical architecture, the UK is a diverse and exciting place to explore.

 Undergraduate and postgraduate courses in the UK are generally much shorter than those abroad, which helps to reduce the amount of money you will end up paying in tuition fees and living costs.

 Most undergraduate courses take three years to complete, although in Scotland it would be typically four years.
-A postgraduate Masters course will normally only take 1 year, whereas PhD will take 3 or 4 years.

 For more tips and advice on coming to the UK to study, please see: